Fr\"olicher spectral sequence of compact complex manifolds with special Hermitian metrics: Introduction

 In this paper we also deal with compact generalized Gauduchon manifolds, which were introduced and studied by Fu, Wang and Wu in \cite{FWW}.
 We recall that a Hermitian metric $F$ on a compact complex manifold $X$ with $\dim_{\C}X=n$ is called {\em $k$-th Gauduchon}, for some $1 \leq k \leq n -1$, if it satisfies the condition $\partial \db F^k \wedge F^{n -k-1} =0$.
 Observe that the value $k = n-1$ corresponds to the \emph{standard} (also known as \emph{Gauduchon}) metrics \cite{Gau}.
 Note also that any pluriclosed (or SKT) metric is in particular $1$-st Gauduchon, as $\partial \db F=0$.

 We prove in Theorem~\ref{th-inf-k-G} that there are infinitely many generalized Gauduchon nilmanifolds with different complex homotopy type whose Fr\"olicher spectral sequence can be arbitrarily non-degenerate.
-However, we do not know of any SKT nilmanifold with $E_2\neq E_{\infty}$.
-Popovici proved in \cite{Pop1,Pop2} that the existence of a Hermitian metric on $X$ with `small torsion' implies $E_2=E_{\infty}$.
-Furthermore, in \cite[Conjecture 1.3]{Pop1} it is conjectured that any compact complex manifold $X$ admitting an SKT metric has FSS degenerating at the second page.
+Regarding pluriclosed metrics, Popovici proved in \cite{Pop1,Pop2} that the existence of a Hermitian metric on $X$ with `small torsion' implies $E_2(X)=E_{\infty}(X)$, and furthermore, he conjectured that any compact complex manifold $X$ admitting an SKT metric has FSS degenerating at the second page \cite[Conjecture 1.3]{Pop1}.

 In Proposition~\ref{counterex} we give a counterexample to this conjecture, based on the complex geometry of compact Lie groups.
 More concretely, we consider the compact semisimple Lie group SO(9) equipped with a left-invariant complex structure $J$ found by Pittie in \cite{Pittie-indian,Pittie-bull}, which is compatible with a bi-invariant metric $g$.
 Recall that any such compact Lie group is Bismut flat and its fundamental form $F$ is $dd^c$-harmonic by a result of Alexandrov and Ivanov \cite{AI}.